hoccer/talk-deployment/README.md

 It is strongly recommended to create a personal access token (via https://github.com/settings/applications) which has only the following scopes set: `repo` and `public_repo`.
 Please do not use you password as token!

+## Upstart Scripts

+The services supplied here come with upstart scripts that should be placed in `/etc/init`.

+For every such service a symlink from `/lib/init/upstart-job` to `/etc/init.d/<service_name>` has to be created as well.

+The presence of the upstart scripts is a prerequisite of the deployment.
+The deployment process itself will not automatically install those.
+This a one-time administrative task.

+The upstart file for a service can be found in the `upstart` sub-directory of the respective service's deployment folder.

+## Configuring services

+The services require configuration files which are not part of the deployment process.
+For details about the configuration files and their contents consult the repsective service's instructions.

+It can be seen in the upstart script where the config file should reside (actually in the `shared/config` subfolder).

 ## Deploying

 ### Preparation a target machine